 Think about this: Every dollar you can reduce from your monthly expenses means less pressure and more money available for saving, giving, and doing all the extraordinary things you dream about.

 Look at each of your regular monthly expenses and ask yourself whether you’re truly getting your money’s worth from your hard-earned dollars.
-Could you eliminate something and pocket the savings each month?
+Could you eliminate some ancillary expenses and pocket the savings each month?

 I double-dog dare you…NO!
 I triple-dog dare you to figure out a way to cut at least one of your monthly expenses during this January Money Diet month.
 Here are some pain-free ideas:

-A couple years ago, we cancelled our Comcast cable TV.
+A couple years ago, we cancelled our cable TV service.
 We were paying $65 a month for a very basic family package that included a couple favorite channels like Food Network and HGTV.
 But we rarely watched the shows when they aired.
 When I did turn on the TV, it was usually to watch national or local news.

-I decided to try a top-selling digital antenna, which cost $26 on Amazon (that’s an affiliate link), to see how it worked before I made the big move to cancel cable.
+I decided to try a top-selling digital antenna (around $30) to see how it worked before I made the big move to cancel cable.
 When I received it, I couldn’t believe that a flat piece of black plastic could possibly bring in a good signal.
 However, I set it up with one of our TVs and was amazed at the quality of the picture.

 I had to move the antenna twice to get all of the local channels clearly, but once I found the perfect spot it has worked great.
 A bonus is that the picture is high definition, without paying the extra cost that the cable company in our area charges for HD.